pitr-ch/actress/README.md

 ## Actress

-_still only a gem prototype_
+_still only a prototype_

-Actress is a library providing Actors.
-Behaviour is similar to Akka.
+**Actor model library.**

-### Why?
+Provides Future and Actors.
+Actors are sharing Thread pool so as many actors as you need can be spawned.

-This lib implements both actors tied to threads and actors running on thread pool.
-A developer can easily spawn 100_000 actors with actress.
-This is not possible with Celluloid or Rubinius actors.
-A machine would run out of memory because those libs are spawning thread for each actor.
+(AFAIK This is not possible with other gems like Celluloid).